Benefits of the Cleavers Plant: A Spring Herb for Health

 No content available.

 Like the dandelion, a wild plant called “cleavers” arrives in springtime.
 Cleavers is one of the most useful herbs in our home!
-She is an amazing spring cleanser and lymph mover, removing waste and abnormal cells.
-Learn how to identify this plant, the health benefits of cleavers, and how to use this medicinal herb in your home.
+The herb is an amazing spring cleanser and lymph mover, removing waste and abnormal cells.
+Learn how to identify this plant, discover its health benefits, and find out how to use this medicinal herb in your home.

-The unusual name, “cleavers,” comes from her most identifying feature… the fact that she sticks (or cleaves) to clothing and even the skin by way of the tiny hairs along her stem and seed pods.
+The unusual name, “cleavers,” comes from its most identifying feature: the fact that the plant sticks (or cleaves) to clothing and even the skin by way of the tiny hairs along the stem and seed pods.
 In fact, this plant is said to be one of the inspirations for Velcro.
-Her botanical name, Galium, is Greek for milk, due to the curdling property of the leaves, used in cheesemaking, particularly in England.
+The botanical name, Galium, is Greek for milk due to the curdling property of the leaves, which are used in cheesemaking, particularly in England.

 How to Identify Cleavers